The Myths about Vinyl Windows

 To top it off, vinyl windows are generally not nearly as attractive as their wood counterparts.
 Since vinyl itself is fairly weak in small cross sections, manufacturers have taken to fabricating disproportionately large components to make up for its inherent weakness.
 This means that the clean, crisp, delicate lines often found in wood windows simply can’t be recreated in vinyl.
 And if you’re looking for the warmth of natural wood, forget it.
 Have you ever heard anyone exclaim about the “natural beauty of vinyl”?

 That said, we don’t recommend installing wood windows in high-moisture areas such as showers and next to ground level.
 Come to think of it, we don’t encourage bad building practices, period.
 So we would encourage you not to install a window in the above situations.
-However, we also recognize reality often gets in the way of ideal practices, so we’d recommend using a fiberglass unit rather than a vinyl one when moisture or the desire for low maintenance is a primary concern.
+However, we also recognize reality often gets in the way of ideal practices, so we’d recommend a better alternative to vinyl windows would be to use a durable fiberglass unit when moisture or the desire for low maintenance is a primary concern.